Wily

 Wily assumes that your project folder is a Git repository.
 However, Wily does not create a cache if the working directory is dirty.

-$ pipenv run wily build
+$ uv run wily build

 2. Show metric

-$ pipenv run wily report
+$ uv run wily report

 This outputs both the metric and the delta to the previous revision.